endoflife-date/endoflife.date/products/watchos.md

 ---

-> [watchOS](https://www.apple.com/watchos/) is Aple's mobile operating system for its Apple Watches.
+> [watchOS](https://www.apple.com/watchos/) is Apple's mobile operating system for its Apple Watches.
 It is based on iOS, and introduced in 2015.

 Major versions of watchOS are released annually, with the previous major version losing support.